Aída: Episodes and release

-The series aired on Telecinco from 16 January 2005 to 8 June 2014.
-Its premiere episode of the show was watched by about 7 million people in Spain, though its viewership had dropped by over a million by its third week; the show remained popular through its run, taking the majority viewers on most occasions (losing out to some politics and football games when scheduled together).
+The series aired weekly on Telecinco from 16 January 2005 to 8 June 2014.
+Its premiere episode was watched by about 7 million people in Spain.
+The viewership then dropped by over a million in its third week.
+The show remained nonetheless popular throughout its run, taking the majority viewers on most occasions (losing out to some politics and football games when scheduled together).
 The 100th episode was a musical episode; Paco León said that the cast asked to do this, because many of them are dancers and singers as well.
-The show was also well-received, and was analysed by Spanish media and academics alike as the perfect recipe for success in its genre.
+The show was well-received by critics, and was analysed by Spanish media and academics alike as the perfect recipe for success in its genre.